testdouble/test_data/README.md

 This gem requires a lot of documentation—not because `test_data` does a lot of things, but because managing one's test data is an inherently complex task.
-If one reason Rails apps chronically suffer from slow tests is that other approaches oversimplify test data management, it stands to reason that any discomfort caused by `test_data`'s scope may not be _unnecessary complexity_ but instead be an indication of how little of the problem's _essential complexity_ we have reckoned with to this point.
+If there's one reason Rails apps often suffer from slow tests, it's that the most popular approaches to test data management oversimplify the problem—they might save time up front, but tend to cost you later.
+The `test_data` gem, meanwhile, is designed to tackle the problem head on: it takes longer to set up, but it'll scale along with your application for years to come.

 1. [Getting Started Guide](#getting-started-guide)
     1. [Install and initialize `test_data`](#step-1-install-and-initialize-test_data)